Asif Nagar

-Asif Nagar is a major locality in the western part of Hyderabad, India.
+Asif Nagar is a major neighbourhood in the western part of Hyderabad, India.
 It is located north of the Musi River near Mehdipatnam.
-It is a mandal in the Hyderabad District and one of the oldest suburbs that have existed for a long while.
+It is a mandal in the Hyderabad District and one of the oldest neighbourhoods that have existed for a long while.

-This used to be a legislative assembly seat but was delimited and now it comes under the Nampally seat.
+This used to be a legislative assembly seat part of the Lok Sabha but was delimited and now it comes under the Nampally seat.
 ACP Office for West Zone for Hyderabad Police is situated here.

 Etymology

 The name "Asaf" is derived from the Asaf Jahi Dynasty the Nizam of Hyderabad.
 Nagar is the Urdu, Hindi and Dakahini word for town or colony.

 Legislature

-In the Lok Sabha: Asif Nagar belongs to the Hyderabad Constituency with currently Asaduddin Owasi of the AIMIM party being the MP.
+In the Lok Sabha: Asif Nagar belongs to the Hyderabad Constituency represented by Asaduddin Owasi of the AIMIM party.

-In the Telangana Legislative Assembly: Jaffer Hussain Meraj of the AIMIM party is the MLA of the Nampally Constituency.
-(This used to be a legislative assembly seat but was delimited.)
+In the Telangana Legislative Assembly: Asif Nagar belongs to the Nampally constituency represented by Mohammed Majid Hussain of the AIMIM party.